slundi/RatioUp/README.md

 ## Roadmap

-- [ ] Split project in 2: web service with UI or CLI usage with cron
-- [ ] Change delay if different after announcing
+- [x] Change delay if different after announcing
 - [x] Torrent clients in a separated library
 - [x] Parse response instead of using REGEX
 - [ ] Display session upload (global & per torrent)
-- [ ] Torrents with multiple trackers?
+- [x] Torrents with multiple trackers?
 - [x] Drop torrent files from the web UI
 - [ ] Retracker torrents
 - [ ] Further testings (I use *rtorrent* and *qBittorrent*, other clients may not work properly)